 Oladipo's late jumper lifts Pacers past Mavericks

 Texas native Myles Turner, T.J.
-Warren and Oladipo scored 16 points apiece for the Pacers, who have won eight of 10 on the heels of a season-high six-game losing streak.
-Dallas' Luka Doncic, who was unable to make a last-second 3-point attempt, finished with 36 points and 10 rebounds.
+Warren, and Oladipo scored 16 points apiece for the Pacers, who have won eight of 10 on the heels of a season-high six-game losing streak.
+Dallas' Luka Doncic, whose last-second 3-point attempt didn't go, finished with 36 points and 10 rebounds.

-Porzingis erupted for a season high-tying 38 points, matched a career high with six 3-pointers and added 12 rebounds in Dallas' 112-103 win at Indiana on Feb.
-6. Oladipo sank a pair of mid-range jumpers to give Indiana a 110-109 lead.
-Courtney Lee was unable to connect on a 3-point attempt following the timeout before Oladipo drained a pair of free throws at the other end.
+Porzingis erupted for a season-high-tying 38 points, matched a career-high with six 3-pointers and added 12 rebounds in Dallas' 112-103 win at Indiana on Feb.
+3. Oladipo sank a pair of mid-range jumpers to give Indiana a 110-109 lead.
+Courtney Lee was unable to connect on a 3-point attempt following the timeout before Oladipo drained a pair of free throws at the other end with 13.7 seconds left for the game's final points.

 Lee's layup gave Dallas a 102-100 lead with 6:25 remaining in the fourth quarter.
 Doncic and Hardaway combined to score the Mavericks' next seven points before Sabonis answered with a short jumper.
 Indiana took advantage of a 14-0 edge in fast-break points to secure a 55-52 lead at intermission.

-Doncic overcame two quick fouls to score 12 points in the first quarter and 17 at halftime, however Porzingis was unable to get untracked.
-He shot 1 of 12 from the floor. --Field Level Media
+Doncic overcame two quick fouls to score 12 points in the first quarter and 17 at halftime; however, Porzingis was unable to get untracked.
+He shot 1 of 12 from the floor in the first half.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)